aveith/aveith.github.io/_pages/about.md

 * **SBAC-PAD 2018**.

 # Recent News
+* September 23, 2019: Ph.D. defense [talk] entitled "Quality of Service Aware Mechanisms for (Re)Configuring Data Stream Processing Applications on Highly Distributed Infrastructure".
 * August 30, 2019: I was invited to be a PC member of ICPP 2020.
-* August 21-23, 2019: I visited the University of Toronto and I also participated of a seminar [talk].
+* August 21-23, 2019: I visited the University of Toronto and I also gave a talk [talk].
 * August 7, 2019: A paper titled "Monte-Carlo Tree Search and Reinforcement Learning for Reconfiguring Data Stream Processing on Edge Computing" was accepted at [The International Symposium on Computer Architecture and High Performance Computing (SBAC-PAD 2019)](http://sbac-pad.facom.ufms.br/).
 * August 5, 2019: I attended the 48th International Conference on Parallel Processing and I gave a [talk].
-* May 21, 2019: A paper titled "Multi-Objective Reinforcement Learning for Reconfiguring Data Stream Analytics on Edge Computing" was accepted at [48th International Conference on Parallel Processing](https://www.hpcs.cs.tsukuba.ac.jp/icpp2019/) (ICPP).
+* May 21, 2019: A paper entitled "Multi-Objective Reinforcement Learning for Reconfiguring Data Stream Analytics on Edge Computing" was accepted at [48th International Conference on Parallel Processing](https://www.hpcs.cs.tsukuba.ac.jp/icpp2019/) (ICPP).
 * May 17, 2019: I attended the 19th Annual IEEE/ACM International Symposium in Cluster, Cloud, and Grid Computing held in Larnaca, Cyprus and I gave a [talk].
-* February 16, 2019: A paper titled "Distributed Operator Placement for IoT Data Analytics Across Edge and Cloud Resources" was accepted at [IEEE/ACM International Symposium in Cluster, Cloud, and Grid Computing (CCGrid 2019)](https://www.ccgrid2019.org/index.html).
+* February 16, 2019: A paper entitled "Distributed Operator Placement for IoT Data Analytics Across Edge and Cloud Resources" was accepted at [IEEE/ACM International Symposium in Cluster, Cloud, and Grid Computing (CCGrid 2019)](https://www.ccgrid2019.org/index.html).
 * November 12-15, 2018: I attended the 16th International Conference on Service Oriented Computing held in Hangzhou, Zhejiang, China and I gave a [talk].
-* July 23, 2018: A paper titled "Latency-Aware Placement of Data Stream Analytics on Edge Computing" was accepted at [International Conference on Service Oriented Computing](http://www.icsoc.org/) (ICSOC).
+* July 23, 2018: A paper entitled "Latency-Aware Placement of Data Stream Analytics on Edge Computing" was accepted at [International Conference on Service Oriented Computing](http://www.icsoc.org/) (ICSOC).
 * July 10, 2018: I attended the USENIX Workshop on Hot Topics in Edge Computing held in Boston, MA, USA.
-* June 23, 2018: A poster titled "Latency-Aware Strategies for Placing Data Stream Analytics onto Edge Computing" was accepted at [USENIX Workshop on Hot Topics in Edge Computing (HotEdge '18)](https://www.usenix.org/conference/hotedge18).
+* June 23, 2018: A poster entitled "Latency-Aware Strategies for Placing Data Stream Analytics onto Edge Computing" was accepted at [USENIX Workshop on Hot Topics in Edge Computing (HotEdge '18)](https://www.usenix.org/conference/hotedge18).
 * June 28-30, 2017: I attended the COMPAS held in Sophia-Antipolis, France and I gave a [talk].
 * April 29, 2017: A paper was accepted in the [Conférence d’informatique en Parallélisme, Architecture et Système](https://compas2017.sciencesconf.org/)(COMPAS).
 * October 7, 2017: A paper titled "Resource Elasticity for Distributed Data Stream Processing: A Survey and Future Directions" was accepted at [Journal of Network and Computer Applications](https://www.journals.elsevier.com/journal-of-network-and-computer-applications).
 * July 27-30, 2015: I attended the 21st International Conference on Parallel, and Distributed Processing Techniques and Applications held in Las Vegas, Nevada, US and I gave a [talk]
-* April 30, 2015: A paper titled "BSPonP2P: Towards Running Bulk-Synchronous Parallel Applications on P2P Desktop Grids" was accepted at [International Conference on Parallel and Distributed Processing Techniques and Applications](http://www.worldacademyofscience.org/worldcomp15/ws/conferences/pdpta15).
+* April 30, 2015: A paper entitled "BSPonP2P: Towards Running Bulk-Synchronous Parallel Applications on P2P Desktop Grids" was accepted at [International Conference on Parallel and Distributed Processing Techniques and Applications](http://www.worldacademyofscience.org/worldcomp15/ws/conferences/pdpta15).